MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 When `Invoke-WebRequest` encounters a non-success HTTP message (404, 500, etc.), it returns no output and throws a terminating error.
 To catch the error and view the **StatusCode** you can enclose execution in a `try/catch` block.
-The following example shows how to accomplish this.

 ```powershell
 try